kavimaluskam/leetcode-collection/79_word-search/README.md

   (which is very reasonable).

-As explained in below: we start with a rather straight forward algorithm and see if any performance can be made.
+As explained in below: we start with a rather straight forward algorithm and see if any enhancement can be made.

 ### Trial 1